mohaminn/PreIS/README.md

-# SDA: A Novel Data Augmentation Approach Using Protein Language Models for Influenza A Subtype Prediction
+# PreIS: A Novel Data Augmentation Approach Using Protein Language Models for Influenza A Subtype Prediction

 ## Description